rwilliams/jrubywiki/InYourRegion.md

 ###Michigan###
 ####Ann Arbor and Detroit Area####
-* Amitava Shee <amitava dot shee at gmail dot com> - Information Architect at Office of Enabling Technology, Medical School, University of Michigan.
+* Amitava Shee <amitava.shee@gmail.com> - Information Architect at Office of Enabling Technology, Medical School, University of Michigan.
 Actively using rails and plan to build more applications.
 Traditionally a J2EE shop, JRuby gives us the perfect tool to deliver agility without retooling our operational platform.

 ###Illinois###
 ####Chicago####